junxit/us-congress-bills-115/metadata.md

 - 2017-07-12 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
 - 2017-07-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5492-5497)
 - 2017-07-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5492-5497)
+- 2017-07-13 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.